weinstein/website/_posts/2022-10-18-lego-clock.md

   4. the escapement wheel recoils slightly, releasing pallet A
   5. the escapement wheel pushes the newly engaged pallet B, and the cycle continues

-Since the pallets are allowed to rotate while in contact with the escapement teeth, and are released by the wheel recoiling, the pallets never need to slide against the escapement wheel's teeth, greatly reducing friction and wear of the soft plastic Lego pieces.
+Since the pallets are allowed to rotate while in contact with the escapement teeth, and are released by the wheel recoiling, the pallet teeth never need to slide against the escapement wheel's teeth, greatly reducing friction and wear of the soft plastic Lego pieces.

 Compare this to the [lever escapement](https://en.wikipedia.org/wiki/Lever_escapement) commonly found in modern wrist watches where the escapement tooth slides along the face of the pallets.
 Dillon Sharlet has an [excellent video](https://www.youtube.com/watch?v=eM4AT5o_-Xc) documenting the wear after one year of operation for a similar escapement with sliding pallets.

 The pallet positions and pallet stops can both be adjusted by sliding pieces along their supporting axles.
 The goals when tuning the escapement:
-  * pallets should make contact with the escapement teeth when the pendulum is at the apex of its swing
+  * pallets should make contact with the escapement teeth when the pendulum is as close as possible to the apex of its swing
-  * both pallets should have equal 0.5s contact time with the wheel (ticks and tocks should be equal length)
+  * both pallets should have equal 0.5s contact time with the wheel (easy to hear: ticks and tocks should sound equally long)
   * contact angle should minimize the chance that the pallets slip

 When the escapement is well-tuned, it "wants" to run and is moderately self-correcting.